james2doyle/ohdoylerules.com/content/web/function-currying-to-make-reusable-code.md

----
++++
-Title: "Function Currying To Make Reusable Code"
+title = "Function Currying To Make Reusable Code" date = "2019-02-17" category = "Web" template = "post.html"
-Date: "2019-02-17"
-Category: "Web"
-Template: "post"
-Description: "Function currying.
+description = "Function currying.
 If you haven't heard of it before, let me introduce you to this magical pattern that can help reduce duplicate code and improve readability"
+[taxonomies]
-Keywords: ["javascript", "currying", "event", "handlers", "react", "state"]
+keywords = ["javascript", "currying", "event", "handlers", "react", "state"]
----
++++

 Function currying.
 If you haven't heard of it before, let me introduce you to this magical pattern that can help reduce duplicate code and improve readability.